 Tissue salts generally come in tablet form and are comprised of lactose powder.
 This is similar to homeopathic products.
 Each inorganic salt is ground with lactose powder in a ratio of 1:9 and this mixture is then ground with fresh lactose, in the same ratio.
 This process is repeated either three or six times, yielding a 1 000 000 to 1 dilution or 1 000:1 dilution.

 Schoenfeld recommends that all tissue salts be combined with each other and taken throughout the day.
 She explains that the absorbing of the active ingredients happens through the laryngeal mucous membranes of the mouth.
 The more urgently the body needs the tissue salts, the faster they dissolve or the sweeter they taste.
 This can also happen simultaneously.

-The best way of taking tissue salts tablets:
+The best way to take tissue salt tablets:

 - Mix all tablets of the required numbers together in a dish and shake it.
 Take one by one during the day.
 Let them dissolve in your mouth – as the best absorption is through the mucous membranes.
 It is not true that you must take one number and then another – the body knows exactly where to go with the different numbers.

-The best way of taking tissue salts powder:
+The best way to take tissue salt powder:

 - Dissolve the required amount of powder in a glass of water and sip it.
 Keep the sip in your mouth for about 30 seconds before swallowing.

 Sources: Eva F. Schoenfeld, Academy of Tissue Salts and Facial Analysis.
 E-mail firstname.lastname@example.org; visit www.facialanalysis.co.za or phone 076-819-4590.

 Tissue Salts for Healthy Living by Margaret Roberts, visit www.margaretroberts.co.za